Wizard of Oz experiment

+Image of Kempelen's "The Turk".

 In the field of human–computer interaction, a Wizard of Oz experiment is a research experiment in which subjects interact with a computer system that subjects believe to be autonomous, but that is actually operated or partially operated by an unseen human being.

 Concept

 The phrase Wizard of Oz (originally OZ Paradigm) has come into common usage in the fields of experimental psychology, human factors, ergonomics, linguistics, and usability engineering to describe a specific type of testing or iterative design.
 In such an experiment, a laboratory experimenter (the "wizard") simulates the behavior of a theoretical intelligent computer application, often by going into another room and intercepting all communications between participant and system.
 Sometimes this is done without the participant's prior knowledge, to manage the participant's expectations and encourage natural behaviors, while at other times the participant is aware.

 For example, a test participant may think that he is communicating with a computer using a speech interface, when the wizard is actually covertly entering the participant's words into the computer, enabling them to be processed as a text stream, rather than as an audio stream.
 The missing system functionality that the wizard provides may be implemented in later versions of the system, or it may be speculative capabilities that current-day systems do not have; the precise details are generally considered irrelevant to the study.
 In testing situations, the goal of such experiments may be to observe the use and effectiveness of a proposed user interface by the test participants, rather than to measure the quality of an entire system.